Aishwarya Rai-Abhishek Bachchan anniversary: Did you know actress realized being married on their honeymoon flight?

 Aishwarya Rai Bachchan and Abhishek Bachchan got married in 2007 according to traditional ceremonies at the Bachchan residence in Juhu, Mumbai.
 The event wasn’t a hush-hush affair and was all over the media.
 But despite all the limelight, it was during their first flight together as man and wife that the actress realized that she was finally married to Junior Bachchan.

-In an old interview with Vogue, the Hum Dil De Chuke Sanam actor shared that when the air hostess addressed her as ‘Mrs Bachchan’ on the flight to their Bora Bora honeymoon, it hit her.
+In an old interview with Vogue, the Hum Dil De Chuke Sanam actor shared that it hit her when the air hostess addressed her as ‘Mrs Bachchan’ on the flight to their Bora Bora honeymoon.
 Talking about the incident, she said, “It was on the flight to our honeymoon in Bora Bora.
 The stewardess welcomed me on board, saying, ‘Welcome, Mrs Bachchan.'
 And Abhishek and I just looked at each other and burst out laughing!
-And it hit me, I'm married!
+And it hit me: I'm married!
 I'm Mrs Bachchan!”

 When Abhishek Bachchan said he likes to celebrate his wife

-In an earlier interview with the same publication, the Ghoomer actor divulged that, as a man, nothing gives him more pleasure than his wife being celebrated.
+In an earlier interview with the same publication, the Ghoomer actor divulged that, as a man, nothing gives him more pleasure than his wife.
 He said, “No, seriously, as a man, nothing gives me more pleasure than putting my wife in front of me and seeing her be celebrated.
 Whether she receives the Padma Shri or goes to Cannes, the most amazing thing I can do is be supportive.
-Anyone who says it isn't the manly thing to do—that's bull**it.
+Anyone who says it isn't the manly thing to do that's bull**it.
 That's really regressive,” he stated.

-Aishwarya and Abhishek have been married for 17 years and have a daughter together named Aaradhya.
-While talking about the good qualities of her husband, she once told Vogue, “I love that Abhi is this mix of a well-mannered, chivalrous boy and a knight in shining armor.”
+Aishwarya and Abhishek have been married for 17 years and have a daughter named Aaradhya.
+When asked about her husband's good qualities, she once told Vogue, “I love that Abhi is this mix of a well-mannered, chivalrous boy and a knight in shining armor.”

 Aishwarya Rai Bachchan and Abhishek Bachchan's love story